MGI-EU/assembly_workflow/README.md

 #### Features:

 1. **Possible Input:**
-   a.
-Directory with fastq files
+   - Directory with fastq files
-   b. .fastq, .fastq.gz
+   - .fastq, .fastq.gz
-   c. .fofn
+   - .fofn

 2. **Selection of Correction Tool in Config:**
    - Currently, only Ratatosk is available.